|Nutrition Facts (per serving)|

 This is a great gin cocktail that does deserve the attention.
 You will find that it is best shaken until your hands get cold from frost.
 The orange liqueur is a matter of choice and can be Cointreau, curaçao, or triple sec.

-- Garnish with a lime wedge or peel.
+Garnish with a lime wedge or twist.
+Serve and enjoy.

 Go Ahead, Play With Your Gin